geudde/attic-chest/pages/13.reference/01.porden/docs.md

 And gaily urges the neglected feast,<br>
 Till sorrow slept, and joy from every eye<br>
 Beamed like the sunshine through a wat’ry sky.<br>

-[^1]: Carinthia, a duchy of Austria, formerly celebrated for its mines of gold and silver, &amp;c.

 With food refresh’d, his helm with sable plumes,<br>
 His lance and shield, each warrior now resumes,<br>
 And by the warder summoned took his way,<br>